andrewrbrown/arcade_cabinet_control/README.md

 A note on LEDs...
 These LEDs consume a lot of current.
 If you have any appreciable number of pixels, which an arcade cabinet will, make sure to use an external supply.
 I'm using a 10A, 5V supply.

-Also included is an STL file for a mount for the Arduino, breadboard, and relay board.
+Also included is an STL file for a mount for the Arduino, breadboard, and relay board as well as a mount for the LED board to light the marquee.
 This keeps all the boards in one place.
 Mounting hardware are 4-40 screws to attach circuit boards.